w3c-ccg/credential-handler-api/README.md

 https://www.youtube.com/watch?v=bm3XBPB4cFY

-The demo works in Chrome, Firefox, Edge, IE11, and the latest version of Safari/iOS (Safari must have support for the Storage Access API):
+The demo works in Chrome, Firefox, Edge, IE11, and the most recent versions of Safari/iOS.
+(Safari must have support for the Storage Access API.)

-The Storage Access API is required in Safari because the Credential Handler polyfill uses a neutral, shared, third party website to store the credential handler registrations users create.
-This is not the credentials themselves, but a registration list of the one or more credential handlers (i.e. digital wallet URLs) that you have previously registered.
-Storage of this registration list enables the browser to show the user a UI with the digital wallets that could possibly fulfill a request for credentials from a relying party website.
+The Storage Access API is required in Safari because the Credential Handler polyfill uses a neutral, shared, third-party website to store the credential handler registrations users create.
+These are not the credentials themselves, but a registration list of the credential handler(s) (i.e., digital wallet URLs) that you have previously registered.
+Storage of this registration list enables the browser to show the user a selector UI with the registered digital wallets that could possibly fulfill a request for credentials from a relying party website.

-Prior to implementing the Storage Access API, Safari partitioned its third party storage and cookies in such a way that the polyfill could not function without the user manually changing settings in the browser.
+Prior to implementing the Storage Access API, Safari partitioned its third-party storage and cookies such that the polyfill could not function without the user manually changing settings in the browser.

 ## Explainer